Faltenreich/SkeletonLayout/README.md

 - **RecyclerView on speed:** Convenience adapter for the RecyclerView, since it is the main use case
 - **Customization:** Adjust shimmer, color and shape of the skeleton to set you apart from other apps
 - **Minimum effort:** A fistful lines of code to use the SkeletonLayout
-- **Minimum footprint:** Nothing more than org.jetbrains.kotlin:kotlin-stdlib-jre7 and com.android.support:recyclerview-v7
+- **Minimum footprint:** org.jetbrains.kotlin:kotlin-stdlib-jdk7 and androidx.recyclerview:recyclerview are the only dependencies

 ### Getting Started